+9.7.7 Documentation

-9.7.7 Documentation BHA staff must retain documentation of community service participation and/or exemption in the resident's file.
+BHA staff, or in the case of privately managed properties, site staff must retain documentation of community service participation and/or exemption in the resident's file.

-At lease signing for new residents or arecertification for current residents, BHA staff r must ensure a Certification of Exemption Status form is completed for each adult household member claiming an exemption from the community service/self-sufficiency requirement.
+At lease signing for new residents or at annual recertification for current residents, the manager must ensure a Certification of Exemption Status form is completed for each adult household member claiming an exemption from the community service/self-sufficiency requirement.
 Supporting documentation will be requested of the resident to verify exempt status and copies of the verification will be retained in the file.

-At the time of the annual recertification the head of household is responsible for ensuring that a Verification of Compliance form is completed by the appropriate authority for every non-exempt household member.
+At the time of the annrecertification, the head of household is responsible for ensuring that a Verification of Compliance form is completed by the appropriate authority for every non-exempt household member.
 This form will also be maintained in the resident file.